Expected Complexity of Persistence Barcode Computation via Matrix Reduction: Fill-in analysis

 In combination with (\ref{eqn:det_fillup}), the lemma gives

-where $\indicator_{(\betti(K_i)>0)}$ is the indicator function that is $0$ if the $k$-th homology group is trivial, and $1$ otherwise.
-In the worst-case, all these homology groups are non-trivial, and the bound yields $O(\row^2)$, which can also be derived directly as an upper bound on $\fillup \bdmat'$.
+where $\indicator_{(\betti(K_{\rho_i})>0)}(-)$ is the indicator function taking the value $0$ for all $i=0,\dots,r$ such that the $k$-th homology group of $K_{\rho_i}$ is trivial, and $1$ otherwise.
+In the worst-case, all these homology groups are non-trivial, and the bound yields $\mathcal{O}(\row^2)$, which can also be derived directly as an upper bound on $\fillin \bdmat'$.
+A better upper bound can be obtained in expectation if a sample with favorable properties is drawn from the set of filtered simplicial complexes in good order.
+We then have the following main lemma which bounds the expected value of the fill-in.

-\paragraph{Average complexity.} We want to argue that all homology groups being non-trivial is an ``atypical'' situation.
-Towards this, we fix $\ver$, the number of vertices, and the dimension $k$, and we consider a random variable $X$ that yields an order of the $k$-simplices.
-Now, the induced $k$-clique filtration, the induced order on the $(k+1)$-simplices, the boundary matrix $\bdmat$, its reduction $\bdmat'$, and the fill-up $\fillup\bdmat'$ are random variables as well depending on $X$.
-Reviewing (\ref{eqn:betti_fillup}), we see a better bound is possible for the fill-up in expectation if non-trivial $k$-homology becomes unlikely for large row indices.
-More formally, we have the following conditional bound. \begin{lemma} For $T\geq 1$ an integer and $A>0$ a real value, assume that